esplora/lumos/README.md

 ###### What can I use this for?

+- Seamlessly integrate with DLP platforms to automate the handling of protected files, ensuring compliance with corporate policies.
-- Unlocking password-protected documents and archives before data extraction with tools like [Apache Tika](https://tika.apache.org/).
+- Unlock password-protected documents and archives for data extraction using tools like [Apache Tika](https://tika.apache.org/).
-- Online services for removing or attempting password recovery, such as through brute force.
+- Utilize online services for removing passwords or recovering them through methods like brute force.

 ## External Dependencies